All Saints/Todos los Santos is a church without borders!

 Our community of faith is a member of the Ecumenical Catholic Diocese of Mid-America, which is part of the Ecumenical Catholic Communion.
 As Ecumenical Catholics, our faith is rooted in the Apostles' and Nicene Creed and we adhere to the doctrines of the universal Church's first seven ecumenical councils.
 We do not affirm any doctrines beyond these foundational teachings.

 We affirm the apostolic tradition and our apostolic heritage is through the Old Catholic Church.
-Our worship follows an ancient tradition, and yet, we are progressive - understanding that each generation must interpret scripture faithful.
+Our worship follows an ancient tradition, and yet, we are progressive - understanding that each generation must interpret scripture faithfully.
 What that means is that while we faithfully adhere to the teachings and tradition handed down to us from the Apostles, we seek to live out our Anglo-Catholic identity in a contemporary way.

 Following the Old Catholic Ecclesiology, we affirm that the local church is an icon of the larger church.
 The church is made manifest whenever the people are gathered together with the Bishop and Clergy around the altar.
 We are nurtured by the Word and the Sacraments, we are sent forth from the altar to be the embodiment of Christ in our broken world.